Interlacing sequences resulting from an interval split-merge dynamics and the induced probability measures: Taking a closer look

 \begin{theorem} Set

 and assume that $\PP(P_{1,1}\in(0,1))>0$.
-Then, almost surely, the sequence $(\sqrt{n}G_n/\sqrt{s})$ of Radon measures on $(0,1)$ converges vaguely on that space to a Radon measure with the density $Q^\prime$ with respect to the Lebesgue measure. \end{theorem} \begin{proof} Set
+Then, almost surely, the sequence $(\sqrt{n}G_n/\sqrt{s})$ of Radon measures on $(0,1)$ converges vaguely on that space to the Radon measure with density $Q'$ with respect to the Lebesgue measure. \end{theorem} \begin{proof} Set

 and consider the event $\O^*=\{\bP\in B\}$, where